jackfrancisdalton/ClipSearchInvestigator/README.md

 - First enter a video search query to determine the videos you want to scan
 - Second enter the transcript terms/phrases you want to scan for
 - Finally hit search and get your results!
 - NOTE: you can add, remove, de-activate your API key at any point by heading to the options page

+## Getting your Youtube Search API Key and Checking Your Allowance
+You can find your YouTube API key in the Google Developer Console.
+Follow this <a href="https://developers.google.com/youtube/registering_an_application" className="text-primary-light">guide</a> to get your API key.

+To see the limits on the number of requests you can make with the API key you can check them out <a href="https://developers.google.com/youtube/v3/getting-started#quota" className="text-primary-light">here</a>.
+Although note you'll need to be logged into your corresponding Google Account.

 ## Project Structure